Topics

 While the account management definition can cover a broad range of clients, strategic account management specifically targets a small number of high-value clients who have the most growth potential.

-In contrast to the one-size-fits-all approach of traditional sales, strategic account management develops customized plans for each key account, taking into consideration their unique needs and objectives.
+In contrast to the one-size-fits-all approach of traditional sales, an account strategy helps develop customized plans for each key account, taking into consideration their unique needs and objectives.

 Strategic account management best practices